AWARD CATEGORIES

 Liberty Hyde Bailey Award

-Given to an individual who has made significant lifetime contributions to at least three of the following horticultural fields: teaching, research, communications, plant exploration, administration, art, business, and leadership.
+Presented to an individual whose lifetime achievements have profoundly advanced American horticulture across multiple fields such as teaching, research, communications, plant exploration, administration, art, business, and leadership.
 Named after Liberty Hyde Bailey (1858-1954), horticulturist, educator, author.

 Jane L. Taylor Award

-Given to an individual, organization, or program that has inspired and nurtured future horticulturists through efforts in children’s and youth gardening.
+Honors those who cultivate future generations.
+Given to an individual, organization, or program making a lasting impact through children’s and youth gardening initiatives.
 Named for Jane L. Taylor, youth advocate, horticulturist, educator.

 B.Y.
 Morrison Communication Award (odd years only)